 Health Benefits of Biltong

-As well as being an important part of South African culture, biltong is a healthier alternative to more ordinary snacks like chips and dip.
-It is an excellent source of protein, with approximately 57.2 grams per 100 gram serving.
+As well as being an important part of the South African culture, biltong is a healthier alternative to more ordinary snacks like chips and dip.
+It is an excellent source of protein, with approximately 57.2 grams per 100-gram serving.